How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge: Introduction

-A further contribution of the model is to examine a seller's decision of when to offer the good for sale, and thus to allow examination of how governmental regulations (such as blue laws, or hour restrictions on stores) affect prices or sales.
+Our paper also sheds light on inventory problems.
+If the firm is known to offer the good only in a single period it never holds any inventory.
+So examining inventory issues requires asking why the firm offers the good in multiple periods.
+A further contribution of the model is to examine a seller's decision of when to offer the good for sale, and thus to allow examination of how governmental regulations affect prices or sales.

+The paper shows that even if the firm is forced to offer the good early, then it still profits from having all consumers who arrive do so at the same time.
+Either all arrive early or all arrive late, depending on the parameters of the model.
+In all circumstances (that is, for all parameter values) the firm's profits are smaller if consumers come in multiple periods.
+Our model has consumption in period 2 valued more highly than consumption in period 1.
+But similar effects arise not if the benefit of consuming the good increases over time, but if the cost (other than price) of buying the good declines over time, for example because of consumers' inventory holding costs.